What is Direct Primary Care?

 Can I sign up if I have Medicare?

 Yes!
-However, you must sign a Medicare waiver agreement stating that neither you or us will directly bill Medicare for your membership fee.
+However, you must sign a Medicare Waiver Agreement stating that neither you or we will directly bill Medicare for your membership fee.
 This means that your monthly membership fee cannot be submitted to Medicare for reimbursement.
 Medicare will still cover any laboratory testing, imaging, medications, hospitalizations, or specialty care coordinated through our office.

 Can I Apply my membership fee to my deductiblE?
 What about using my HSA or FSA account?

-Unfortunately, no. The membership fee does not apply to a deductible and HSA/FSA funds cannot be used to pay for DPC membership fees.
+Unfortunately, no. The membership fee does not apply to a deductible and there is no clear legal wording that states HSA/FSA funds can be used to pay for DPC membership fees.
+Of the two, FSA funds may be applicable; contact your FSA provider to confirm if it may be possible.
 There has been legislation proposed regarding this issue, but no definite conclusion has been reached.
-That being said, here’s a look at potential cost savings by signing up with us.

 CAN I REALLY Call THE DOCTOR AFTER HOURS AND ON WEEKENDS?